mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

     BgcrBgEBAQEWBggqhkjOPQQDAw==
 ~~~

-# Clarification of error messages for certificate enrollment operations
+# Clarification of error messages for certificate enrollment operations {#error}

 {{errata5108}} clarifies what format the error messages are to be in.
 Previously a client might be confused into believing that an error returned